Home

 Syntax

-A comment thread uses an identifier like c1.
+A comment uses an identifier such as c1.
 You place anchor markers in the document body, then define the comment using a reference-style definition.

 A paragraph with {>>c1}commented text{<<c1}.